-- A. Class Screening Project Report - B. Endorsement Letters
+- A. Class Screening Project Report

+- B. Field Protocol for the Mercury Assessment and Cleanup of Hydrometric Stations

+- C. Letters of Endorsement

 1. Introduction

 Canada's water resource is a fundamental part of the country's diverse and complex ecosystem.
 The management of this resource has evolved as a cooperative endeavour between the federal and provincial governments.
 The national hydrometric program is a good example of this cooperation.
 This program provides for the collection, interpretation, and dissemination of surface water quantity data and information that is vital to meet both human water management and ecosystem needs across the country.